Charelk2/Flinkdink2/README.md

 The home page now shows three inline circles representing the number of completed sessions for the day.
 A button labeled with the exact week, day, and session starts the next session.
 Below the button is a short list of the upcoming module titles: Language, Math, and Knowledge.

+## Header

+A fixed header at the top of every page displays the current week, day, and session along with a home icon link back to the main menu.

 ## License

 Images used in the encyclopedia module are loaded from Unsplash using CC-licensed URLs.